 Currently there is no public market for the Notes.
-Application has been made to admit the Notes to listing on the Official List of the Luxembourg Stock Exchange and to trading on the regulated market "Marché réglementé" of the Luxembourg Stock Exchange, Bourse de Luxembourg (which is a regulated market for the purpose of the Markets in Financial Instruments Directive 2014/65/EU, amending Directive 2002/92/EC and Directive 2011/61/EU).
+Application has been made to admit the Notes to listing on the Official List of the Luxembourg Stock Exchange and to trading on the regulated market "Marché réglementé" of the Luxembourg Stock Exchange, Bourse de Luxembourg (which is a regulated market for the purpose of the Market and Financial Instruments Directive 2004/39/EC).

 The Notes will contain provisions regarding ranking and future modifications to their terms that differ from those applicable to South Africa's outstanding external debt issued prior to April 6, 2016.
-The Notes will be designated Aggregated Collective Action Securities and, as such, will contain provisions regarding future modifications, which are described beginning on page 16 of the accompanying Prospectus, under which South Africa may amend the payment provisions of any series of debt securities (including the Notes) and other reserved matters listed in the fiscal agency agreement with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of
+The Notes will be designated Aggregated Collective Action Securities and, as such, will contain provisions regarding future modifications, which are described beginning on page 15 of the accompanying Prospectus, under which South Africa may amend the payment provisions of any series of debt securities (including the Notes) and other reserved matters listed in the fiscal agency agreement with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66^{2}/{3}\%$ of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66^{2}/{3}\%$ of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in dividually.